-Tom serves on the Transportation and Infrastructure Committee where he will have the opportunity to continue the work he started as County Council Chairman, striving to bring more state and federal support for infrastructure to the district.
-Tom also serves on the Small Business Committee and the Committee on the Budget.
-In these capacities, he will use his experience as an accountant and knowledge as a businessman to implement policy to spend fewer taxpayer dollars.
+Tom serves on the Transportation and Infrastructure Committee where he strives to make the United States a model for our international peers in modernizing and updating our federal infrastructure.
+He also serves on the Small Business Committee and Committee on the Budget.
+In these capacities, Tom uses his experience as an accountant and knowledge as a businessman to implement fiscally responsible policy and save taxpayers money.

-After graduating from high school in Myrtle Beach, Tom attended the University of South Carolina where he earned a Masters in accounting and a law degree.
-Tom then went to work for the worldwide accounting and consulting firm Deloitte & Touche in Charlotte and earned his CPA certificate.
-In 1985, Tom returned to his home town of Myrtle Beach to practice Tax Law with the Van Osdell Law Firm, and in 1997 he established his own practice- the Rice & MacDonald Law Firm.
+Tom earned both his master’s degree in accounting and his juris doctor from the University of South Carolina.
+After completing his degrees, Tom worked for the accounting and consulting firm, Deloitte & Touche, in Charlotte and earned his CPA certificate.
+In 1985, Tom returned to his home town of Myrtle Beach to practice tax law with the Van Osdell Law Firm, and in 1997 he established his own practice, the Rice & MacDonald Law Firm.

 Tom has been the recipient of numerous certificates and awards for his professional achievements.
 In 1994 he was awarded, and continues to hold, an AV (Preeminent) legal rating by Martindale Hubble.
 From 1994 until 2009, he was certified by the Supreme Court of South Carolina as a specialist in Tax Law, Estate Planning, and Probate Law, and has been included in Best Lawyers in America since 2006.